In my opinion, any discussion about the merits of Acorns Vs Betterment has to start with a conversation about Robo Advisors in general.

 Investing Performance/Methods (Betterment )

-One of the best things about Betterment is its transparency and ease of use.
+One of the best things about Betterment is how transparent and easy to use it is.
 At the click of a button – or drag of a slider – you can instantly change how your investment portfolio is allocated, and see exactly what you’re invested in at any given time.

 Betterment uses Modern Portfolio Theory as the basis for its investment strategy.
 For more detail on what that entails, you can read this Investopedia article, but what it basically means is that they attempt to diversify your holdings in a way that leads to big gains with little risk, as much as that is possible.